Joseph0472/Stss/README.md

 # Lessons Learned

-* The understanding and practice of MVC Java Web application
+* The understanding and practice of MVC Java web application
+* Working with multiple Java web frameworks
+* Proficiency in the use of basic java data structures